eikek/docspell/website/site/content/docs/webapp/uploading.md

 directly into your docspell.

-The second url is the API url, which accepts the requests to upload files (which is used by the first url).
+The second url is the API url, which accepts the requests to upload files (it is used by the upload page, the first url).

-For example, this url can be used to upload files with curl:
+For example, the api url can be used to upload files with curl:

 ``` bash
 $ curl -XPOST -F file=@test.pdf http://localhost:7880/api/v1/open/upload/item/CqpFTb7UmGe-9nMVPZSmnwc-AHH6nWFh52t-M1JFQ9y7cdH